usi-verification-and-security/SMTS/README.md

 - `-pn N`: Set the port number.

-### Lemma Server
+#### Lemma Server
-To run the Lemma Server, navigate to `cd build` and run:
+To run the Lemma Server, navigate to `build` and run:
 `./lemma_server -s127.0.0.1:3000`
-### Solver Client
+#### Solver Client
-To run the solver client, navigate to `cd build` and run:
+To run the solver client, navigate to `build` and run:
 `./solver_opensmt -s127.0.0.1:3000`
 ### Client

-To send a smt2 script to the Parallization server navigate to `cd server` and run:
+To send a smt2 script to the Parallization server:
-/client.py 3000 /example.smt2
+ `cd server`

-Feel free to use these options to configure and customize the behavior of the SMTS server according to your requirements like the following example:
+`./client.py 3000 /example.smt2`

-`./smts.py -el -p -l -o2`
+Feel free to use these options to configure and customize the behavior of the SMTS server according to your requirements.

 #### Visualization Tree
 SMTS draws a partition tree when timout reached based on incoming event from the solvers: